Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 The caterpillar stage of the American lappet moth can be identified through its white or peach-colored bands with black patches at the end of each segment.

-They usually have a lifespan between June and August but can be seen later depending on where they were laid.
+They usually live between June and August but can be seen later, depending on where they were laid.

-The American lappet moths typically fly during dusk or dawn when it is cooler outside which is why they are sometimes referred to as “dusk-hawks” in Oklahoma because they prefer harsher weather environments, unlike other butterfly species which tend to prefer more temperate climates.
+American lappet moths typically fly during dusk or dawn when it is cooler outside.
+This is why they are sometimes referred to as “dusk hawks” in Oklahoma.
+They prefer harsher weather environments, unlike other butterfly species, which tend to prefer more temperate climates.

 The caterpillars of these types of moths in Oklahoma form nests with their silk threads.